 Overview

-Bare is a small and modular JavaScript runtime for desktop and mobile.
+Small and modular JavaScript runtime for desktop and mobile.
 Like Node.js, it provides an asynchronous, event-driven architecture for writing applications in the lingua franca of modern software.
-Unlike Node.js, it makes embedding and cross-device support core use cases, aiming to run well on any system whether that is a phone or desktop.
+Unlike Node.js, it makes embedding and cross-device support core use cases, aiming to run just as well on your phone as on your laptop.
 The result is a runtime ideal for networked, peer-to-peer applications that can run on a wide selection of hardware.

 Usage